flatironinstitute/sciware/24_Types/main.md

 - Dedicated Zoom moderator to field questions.
 - Please stay muted if not speaking.
 (Host may mute you.)
 - We are recording.
-Link will be posted to [https://sciware.flatironinstitute.org/](https://sciware.flatironinstitute.org/).
+Link will be posted to [https://sciware.flatironinstitute.org/](https://sciware.flatironinstitute.org/)

 ## Future Sessions

 - Planning for the next few months:
-   - Modern C++
+   - Modern C++ (Oct 13?)
-   - File formats, data management, hdf5
+   - File formats, data management, hdf5 (Nov)
 - Suggest topics or contribute to content in #sciware Slack